vanhuman/GeluidKrasser-Quadruple/README.md

 # Introduction
-GeluidKrasser is a quadruple live sampler.
-Four buffers to record live audio to play back independently using MIDI.
+GeluidKrasser is a live sampler with 1 to 6 independent sample players.
+Each player has a buffer to record live audio or to load sample files from disk.
+Sound in the buffer can be played back controlled by onscreen controls or using MIDI.
 Controls include startposition, length and speed of the playback, volume and panning.
-Audio and MIDI settings can be configured per sampler by clicking on the tiny keyboard icon.
+Audio and MIDI settings can be configured per sampler.
+A bufferview shows the recorded or loaded sample.

+### New in version 4
+* GeluidKrasser is extended from 4 to 6 players.
+Also the user can now configure any number of players between 1 and 6.
+* When more than 4 players are configured, the bufferview is automatically switched off to save space on the screen.
+* The bufferview can also be switched off independently.

+### New in version 3
+* The sample players can be configured to play backwards with lower values for the speed controller.

 ### New in version 2
 * Loading samples from specified folders on disk, triggered by MIDI notes as set in the settings.
 * Dynamic buffer lengths determined by the recording length; after stopping the recording the buffer will be set to the length of the recording, all controls will be limited to this new buffer length.
+This feature can be switched off.
 * Simple skin functionality: Dark, Grey, Pink.

 # Installation